Eney997/Rave2B-AndroidApp/README.md

-Rave2B 🎫
+Rave2B - Android Rave Ticketing App

-Rave2B is a rave ticketing Android app for techno lovers.
-Built with Kotlin and Jetpack Compose, it lets users register, browse events, and purchase tickets—all in real time.
+Rave2B is a rave ticketing Android application built for techno enthusiasts.
+It allows users to register, browse upcoming rave events, and purchase tickets directly from their phone with real-time updates.
+The app is built using Kotlin, Jetpack Compose, and integrates with a custom ASP.NET Core Web API backend connected to an MS SQL Server database.

 🚀 Features
 - Register & log in with unique username/ID